Healthy Homes Assessment Aotea

 Draught Stopping Aotea

-If a draught is felt from unreasonable gaps or holes, it requirements to be closed.
+If a draught is felt through gaps that are too large or holes the area needs to be sealed.

 Find the complete specifications of the Healthy Homes draught stopping requirements.